vega/altair/doc/user_guide/customization.rst

 Defining a Custom Theme
 ~~~~~~~~~~~~~~~~~~~~~~~
-The theme registry also allows defining and registering custom themes.
 A theme is simply a function that returns a dictionary of default values
-to be added to the chart specification at rendering time, which is then
+to be added to the chart specification at rendering time.

-registered and activated.
+Using :func:`altair.theme.register`, we can both register and enable a theme
+at the site of the function definition.

 For example, here we define a theme in which all marks are drawn with black
 fill unless otherwise specified: